FAQs

 Though we have great confidence in our packaging, we can't promise that our tamper-evident containers are 100% tamper-proof and will stop every sneaky food thief out there.
 Think of it like a superhero for your food - it might not stop all the bad guys, but it'll definitely make them think twice before trying anything funny.

-They don’t have to.
-Cost is a combination of the materials, manufacturing processes, distribution and marketing.
-On a pound-for-pound basis, PLA and Bio-PET materials cost more than their fossil fuel-based counterparts.
-However, our approach to combining the best materials, optimized designs and our own distribution networks means our product and packaging programs are often cost neutral to traditional plastics and sometimes less than post-consumer recycled petroleum-based (PCR) options.
+However, our approach to combining the best materials, optimized designs for shipping efficiencies and our own North American manufacturing means our product and packaging programs are often cost neutral to traditional plastics and sometimes less than post-consumer recycled petroleum-based (PCR) options.

 You’re going to end up with a melty mess if you put any packaging in a conventional oven unless that packaging is marked as “oven safe” (although our melty mess will be free of BPAs, phthalates and other chemicals of concern, unlike some of the traditional stuff 😉 ).
 We don’t recommend heating our regular PLA packaging beyond 45°C (113°F) and Bio-PET packaging beyond 65°C (130°F).